bcgov/cas-home/README.md

  - https://github.com/bcgov/cas-ggircs-metabase-build: Build configs for assembling a metabase image using s21 (source-to-image).
 Consumes the output of cas-ggircs-metabase-builder.
  - https://github.com/bcgov/cas-ggircs-metabase-builder: Build configs for building a metabase image including dependencies.
 Feeds cas-ggircs-metabase-build.
  - https://github.com/bcgov/spilo-chart: A short-lived attempt to make a reusable chart for Spilo.
 The CrunchyDB Postgres Operator became available shortly after
+ - https://github.com/bcgov/cas-hackathon-reg: A spike project to investigate feasibility of a registration app under the Clean Growth Branch
+ - https://github.com/bcgov/cas-hackathon-devops: A spike project to investigate devops aspects, including CI and code quality.

 ## Team Agreements